 Palestinian Death Toll In Gaza Rises To 40,939: Health Authorities

-(MENAFN- IANS) Gaza, Sep 7 (IANS) The Palestinian death toll from ongoing Israeli attacks on the Gaza Strip has risen to 40,939, Gaza-based health authorities said in a statement on Saturday.
+GAZA, Sept 8 (NNN-WAFA) – The Palestinian death toll from ongoing Israeli attacks on the Gaza Strip has risen to 40,939, Gaza-based health authorities said in a statement, yesterday.

-During the past 48 hours, the Israeli military killed 61 people and wounded 162 others, bringing the total death toll to 40,939 and injuries to 94,616 since the Palestinian-Israeli conflict broke out last October, it added.
+During the past 48 hours, the Israeli Zionist military killed 61 Palestinian people and wounded 162 others, bringing the total death toll to 40,939, and injuries to 94,616, since the Palestinian-Israeli conflict broke out last Oct, it added.

-On Saturday, eight people were killed and 15 others injured in the Israeli targeting of the Halima al-Sa'diyya school in the Jabalia area of Gaza, Xinhua news agency reported, citing the Palestinian official news agency WAFA.
+Yesterday, eight people were killed and 15 others injured, in the brutal Israeli targeting of the Halima al-Sa'diyya school, in the Jabalia area of northern Gaza.

-The Israel Defense Forces (IDF) said in a statement that it carried out a precise strike on militants operating inside a Hamas command and control compound embedded in the Halima al-Sa'diyya school.
+The Zionist Defence Forces said in a statement that, it“carried out a precise strike on militants operating inside a Hamas command and control compound, embedded in the Halima al-Sa'diyya school.”

-"The compound was used by Hamas terrorists to plan and carry out terrorist operations against IDF troops and the State of Israel," the statement added.
+“The compound was used by Hamas to plan and carry out 'terrorist operations' against the Zionist troops and the regime of Israel,” the statement added.– NNN-WAFA

-Israel has been waging a large-scale war on the Gaza Strip since October 7, 2023, in response to a surprise military attack by Hamas on Israeli towns adjacent to the strip.

 Legal Disclaimer: